Your Miracle Reaction

 Here’s another way we carnally reason around miracles: We question why miracles aren’t performed exactly how we think they should be.

 We can so easily put our parameters on what constitutes a miracle.
 If Jesus could heal the blind, then why didn’t He prevent Lazarus from dying?
-Well, the fact that Jesus did not prevent Lazarus’s death set up arguably the greatest miracle anyone had seen from Jesus Christ to this point!
+Well, the fact that Jesus did not prevent Lazarus’s death set up arguably the greatest miracle anyone had seen from Jesus Christ to that point!

-Lazarus had been dead for four days, and would have started decomposing (verse 39).
+Lazarus had been dead for four days and would have started decomposing (verse 39).
 “Then they took away the stone from the place where the dead was laid.
 And Jesus lifted up his eyes, and said, Father, I thank thee that thou hast heard me.
 And I knew that thou hearest me always: but because of the people which stand by I said it, that they may believe that thou hast sent me” (verses 41-42).

 John’s account aptly gives the drama of this miracle: “And when he thus had spoken, he cried with a loud voice, Lazarus, come forth.
 And he that was dead came forth, bound hand and foot with graveclothes: and his face was bound about with a napkin.
 Jesus saith unto them, Loose him, and let him go.
 Then many of the Jews which came to Mary, and had seen the things which Jesus did, believed on him.
 But some of them went their ways to the Pharisees, and told them what things Jesus had done.
 Then gathered the chief priests and the Pharisees a council, and said, What do we? for this man doeth many miracles” (verses 43-47).